Megasaxon/php-vagrant-devbox/README.md

 $ vagrant up
 ```

-*Note:* You may be prompted with your OSX password during the point where NFS is enabled.
+*Note:* You may be prompted with your account password during the point where NFS is enabled (on OSX & Linux).
 You must provide your password to proceed.

 ## Usage